 One in three adults in the U.S. do not get enough sleep and are at a higher risk of developing cardiovascular disease even if they're healthy and show no other symptoms.
 Chamomile and lavender are natural sleep-promoting herbs that can be found in teas, powders, and supplements.
 Inhaling the aroma of lavender essential oil or spraying a lavender mist on your pillowcase may also help you fall asleep faster.

 Berberine is a bioactive compound that can be extracted from several different plants, including a group of shrubs called Berberis.
-According to research, it can lower total cholesterol and LDL (bad cholesterol), while raising HDL (good cholesterol).
+According to research, it can help support cholesterol levels already within normal range and provide cardiovascular support.

 Garlic lover?
 Go for it.
 Italian food just isn’t the same without a hearty helping of garlic.
 It also lends a powerful punch to roasted asparagus, chili, burgers, and hummus.
-If you want to dial down inflammation in the body, adding fresh garlic to your meals is one flavorful way to go.
+If you want to support heart health in the body, adding fresh garlic to your meals is one flavorful way to go.

 Olive leaf extract comes from the leaves of the olive plant.
-It contains a nutrient called oleuropein, which may contribute to the extract’s anti-inflammatory and antioxidant properties.
-Researchers believe olive leaf extract can have positive effects on atherosclerosis, or narrowing of the arteries, which is the highest risk factor for heart disease.
+It contains a nutrient called oleuropein, which may support heart health and antioxidant properties.
+We recommend looking for high quality olive oil made in Italy.
+Extra virgin olive oil is the most preferable.